ashutoshpurushottam/The-Movie-Catalogue/README.md

 included in the repository.
 You can login and add your own lists and movies to the db.
 - Run the app: `python project.py`
 - Navigate to the app via a web browser: http://localhost:5000
+- To test the database edit edit test_database.py as per your requirement and run: `python test_database.py`

 ### Credits ###
 - Front-end Framework: [Materialize Framework][6]